YirenZzz/EventTicketing/README.md

 ### Attendee Information Access

-The check-in system provides seamless navigation to detailed attendee information pages, where staff can view comprehensive ticket information and attendance history.
+The check-in system provides seamless navigation to detailed attendee information pages, where staff can view ticket information and attendance history.

 ![Screenshot 2025-04-19 at 19.26.28.png](doc/img/Screenshot_2025-04-19_at_19.26.28.png)